-Should you have questions that need immediate and/or private attention I am available in my Texas Tech office Monday, Wednesday and Friday from 8:30am-10:30 pm and Tuesday and Thursday from 11:00a-12:00pm (noon) in my Levelland office.
-These office hours will be offered virtually as well via Blackboard (see course Virtual Office Hours link in Blackboard).
-You may also schedule an appointment by email.
+Should you have questions that need immediate and/or private attention I am available in my Levelland office Monday and Wednesday from 11:00-12 noon and 1:30-2:30, Tuesday and Thursday 11:00-12 noon, and Friday from 8:30am-10:30am.
+You may also call my office phone number during these hours or schedule an appointment by phone or email to meet either virtually or in person.